bbinto/working-with-bb/Barbara's User Manual.md

--- In process --

-## Barbara’s general user manual**
+## Barbara’s general user manual

 **What did you want to be when you grew up?**
-A medical doctor, the moment I fainted getting my blood taken, I decided to focus on computers, they don’t bleed!
+- A medical doctor, the moment I fainted getting my blood taken, I decided to focus on computers, they don’t bleed!

 **What are your quirks?
 What are some things that people might misunderstand about you that you should clarify?**
 - I’ve heard several times in my life that I look too serious and upset.
 My normal facial expression can seem rude or not happy.
 That is however the COMPLETE opposite.
 So please don’t ever think Im upset when I look upset